In 2020, IMPACT engaged in a research process to create a common understanding of our definition of domestic and sexual violence.

 DOMESTIC AND SEXUAL VIOLENCE

-Domestic and sexual violence have far reaching and long-term impacts on those using and experiencing violence and on families, communities and society.
 Domestic violence is a broad term that includes intimate partner violence; family violence; sexual violence and exploitation; child and elder abuse and neglect; and witnessing the abuse of others.
-Sexual violence is a broad term that includes sexual harassment, sexual exploitation, sexual abuse and sexual assault.

 DOMESTIC VIOLENCE